drvpn/runpod_serverless_speedtest_worker/README.md

 ![Banner](resources/Banner.png)

-This project allows users to install Speedtest, an bandwidth tool that can inspect a RunPod region's network.
+This project allows users to install Speedtest, a bandwidth tool that can inspect a RunPod region's network.

 ## Docker image